tailwarden/komiser/README.md

 * Analyze and manage cloud cost, usage, security, and governance in one place.
 * Control your usage and create visibility across all used services to achieve maximum cost-effectiveness.
 * Detect potential vulnerabilities that could put your cloud environment at risk.
-* Get a deep understanding of how you spend on the AWS, GCP, OVH and Azure.
+* Get a deep understanding of how you spend on the AWS, GCP, OVH, DigitalOcean and Azure.

 <p align="center">